Case study on Class/Homework

 In his current placement the following strategies are working to enable C. to access class and homework successfully.

-- Discreet: C has difficulty accepting his diagnosis and prefers the strategies to be discreet
+- Discreet: C has difficulty accepting his diagnosis and prefers the supports to be discreet

 - Class timetable: C’s timetable is colour coded by subject